LuisCrGo/201255/README.md

-#### I'm Luis Daniel, a software engineering student specializing in Back-End with the languages ​​of JavaScript, Django, TypeScript & Php
+#### I'm Luis Daniel, a software engineering student specializing in Back-End with the languages ​​of JavaScript, Django, TypeScript & PHP

 - I'm 21 years old.